Book your Spring Early Bird Package now!

 List questions

-How do you entertain, soothe, or rest your mind during your non-academic reading time?
+How do you pursue intellectual development outside of the classroom?
 You’ll need to be careful to avoid self-aggrandizing or pandering choices.
-Don’t top your list with Crime and Punishment unless you genuinely picked it up of your own accord, read it from start to finish, and loved every second of it.
-Think of not just the most recent books you’ve read, but also the old classics you can’t help rereading (“Harry Potter and the Sorcerer’s Stone (for the fifth time)” or “My sixth-grade diary”).
+Don’t top your list with 1984 unless you genuinely picked it up of your own accord, read it from start to finish, and meditated on Orwell’s intentions (while staring out the window, jaw agape).
+Think of not just the most recent media you’ve consumed, but also the old classics you can’t help revisiting (anything by Jenny Han, the podcast you binged in two weeks, the film you saw in theaters three times).
 Play with the sequencing here: how would you set these up in your library?
 Chronologically?
 Alphabetically?
 Thematically?
-According to the relationship between authors?
-Can you draw fun connections between your favorite works?
-Or maybe you can make an entertaining leap from the sublime to the ridiculous by placing a classic work of fiction alongside a graphic novel.
+Maybe you can make an entertaining leap from the sublime to the ridiculous by placing a heart-wrenching play alongside a goofy satire.
 Have fun with it!
-After all, this list is, at its core, about what you do for fun.
+After all, this list is, at its core, about what you consume for the pleasure of it.

 Short answer questions